burstyfc/Data-Camp-Projects-Exploratory/README.md

 # Data Camp Projects Exploratory

-This repository contains the completed projects at Data Camp.
-They provide considerable real-world datasets and are helpful to sharpen skills in solving data-centric problems.
+This repository contains the projects solved at Data Camp.
+They provide experience dealing with real-world datasets and are helpful to sharpen skills in solving data-centric problems.

-## Index
+## Project Index
 1. Do Left-handed People Really Die Young
 2. Exploring 67 years of LEGO
 3. Generating Keywords for Google Ads